OREGON GOLF COURSE SUPERINTENDENTS ASSOCIATION

 Thirty (30) voting members present at any regularly scheduled or special meeting of this Association shall constitute a quorum, and in case there be less than this number the presiding officer may adjourn the meeting.

 All meetings of this Association shall be conducted in accordance with Roberts Rules of Order, Revised.

-The Officers of this Association shall be a President, Vice President, Secretary, and Treasurer, all of whom shall be Class A or SM members of the Golf Course Superintendents Association of America.
+The Officers of this Association shall be a President, Vice President, Secretary, and Treasurer, all of whom shall be Class A or Class B members of the Golf Course Superintendents Association of America.
 The President and Vice President shall be elected by the voting members at the annual meetings by a majority written ballot vote, and shall assume office following the annual election meeting.
 The Secretary and Treasurer shall be appointed by the Board of Directors.
 No elected officer shall hold the same office for more than two (2) years in succession.

 DUTIES OF OFFICERS

 The President shall preside at all regular, Board, and special meetings and shall perform the customary duties of President.
 He shall have general supervision of the affairs of the Association and have the power to call special meetings.
 He shall sign all contracts and documents in behalf of the Association.
 He shall appoint all committees and be ex-officio member of all standing committees.
 Should the President serve for a second year, it will be necessary to elect an additional director for one year to take the place of the retiring past president.